gohugoio/hugoDocs/content/en/functions/js/Build.md

 ## Import JS code from the assets directory

-`js.Build` has full support for the virtual union file system in [Hugo Modules](/hugo-modules/).
+`js.Build` has full support for Hugo's [unified file system](g).
 You can see some simple examples in this [test project](https://github.com/gohugoio/hugoTestProjectJSModImports), but in short this means that you can do this:

 ```js
 import { hello } from 'my/module';